-Investors braced for a bumpy ride ahead of Synopsys' (NAS: SNPS) earnings announcement as the company has wavered between beating and falling short of analyst predictions during the past fiscal year.
-The company will unveil its latest earnings on Wednesday, August 17.
-Synopsys is engaged in the electronic design automation software and related services for semiconductor design companies.
+Investors never know what to expect for Synopsys (NAS: SNPS) , as it has wavered between topping and missing analysts' estimates during the past fiscal year.
+The company will unveil its latest earnings on Wednesday, Nov.
+30. Synopsys is engaged in the electronic design automation software and related services for semiconductor design companies.

 What analysts say:

-- Buy, sell, or hold?: Analysts are very bullish on this stock, unanimously backing it as a buy.
+Buy, sell, or hold?: Analysts are very bullish on this stock, unanimously backing it as a buy.
 Analysts like Synopsys better than competitor Cadence Design Systems overall.
-Five out of seven analysts rate Cadence Design Systems a buy compared to seven of seven for Synopsys.
-Analysts still rate the stock a moderate buy, but they are a bit more wary about it compared to three months ago.
+Five out of seven analysts rate Cadence Design Systems a buy compared to seven out of seven for Synopsys.
+Analysts' rating of Synopsys has stayed constant from three months prior.

-- Revenue Forecasts: On average, analysts predict $382.4 million in revenue this quarter.
-That would represent a rise of 13.5% from the year-ago quarter.
+Revenue forecasts: On average, analysts predict $390.1 million in revenue this quarter.
+That would represent a rise of 3.9% from the year-ago quarter.

 What our community says:

-CAPS All Stars are solidly behind the stock, with 84.6% assigning it an "outperform" rating.
-The community at large agrees with the All Stars, with 76.5% giving it a rating of "outperform."
-Fools have embraced Synopsys, though the message boards have been quiet lately with only 35 posts in the past 30 days.
-Synopsys' bearish CAPS rating of two out of five stars falls short of the Fool community sentiment.
+CAPS All-Stars are solidly behind the stock, with 85.2% assigning it an outperform rating.
+The community at large backs the All-Stars, with 77.3% granting it a rating of outperform.
+Fools have embraced Synopsys, though the message boards have been quiet lately, with only 35 posts in the past 30 days.
+Despite the majority sentiment in favor of Synopsys, the stock has a middling CAPS rating of three out of five stars.

 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.